An Essential Guide on How To Periodize Your Training

 3. Build Phase

 After 8-16 weeks of Base training, it’s time to move on to the Build Phase.
 During this time your workouts become more race-specific and less general.
 Don’t worry about your weekly volume (hours or distance per week) at this stage, focus more on what you do specifically in a few key workouts.
-For example, if you’re a triathlete you might start including regular “brick” bike to run workouts, or doing sessions that mimic your target race.
-Of course you needn’t make every single session race-specific, otherwise you’ll be permanently exhausted.
-It’s also a good idea to include some lower-priority races into the Build phase, to freshen up your race skills.
+For example, sessions that in some way mimic your target race.
+Of course, you needn’t make every single session race-specific, otherwise, you’ll be permanently exhausted.
+It’s also a good idea to include some lower-priority races into the Build phase, to freshen up your race skills and confidence.

 4. Peak Phase

 This phase starts at around three weeks before your biggest race or races.
 The aim is to get the right mix of intensity and rest to produce race-readiness at the right time.
-It involves doing broken-up race-simulations every third or fourth day, and then taking rest or doing easy sessions in between.
-These workouts should gradually get shorter as you progress through the first week or two.
-On the days between your race-simulation sessions you should rest or train at low intensities and these workouts should also get shorter as the Peak period progresses.
+It involves doing race simulations every third or fourth day (for example longer workouts or race-pace intervals), with rest or easy sessions in between.
+These key workouts should gradually get shorter as you progress through the first week or two.
+On the days between your race-simulation sessions, you should rest or train at low intensities and these workouts should also get shorter as the Peak period progresses.

 5. Race Phase